 In other ecosystems, sudden events are occuring that are degrading ecosystems and impacting people, but it’s too soon to know if they will recover or trigger a collapse.

-Take the mass starfish deaths along the Pacific coast for example, which is leading to an increase in sea urchins (which starfish feed on).
-The sea urchins are eating the kelp forests, which shelters many types of fish, such as crabs, and locks away carbon.
+Take the mass starfish deaths along the Pacific coast for example, which are leading to an increase in sea urchins (which starfish feed on).
+The sea urchins are eating the kelp forests, which shelter many types of fish, such as crabs, and which lock away carbon.

 So how about the penguins, I ask?
 Could the recent announcement of the death in 2016 of almost all the chicks in the world’s second largest emperor penguin colony be a sign of ecosystem collapse?
 It’s too soon to know, says Peterson.
 It’s certainly an example of an abrupt decline, but it’s too soon to know if that will persist.